 When the locale in the environment specifies an ASCII charset, for example "C" or "en_US.ASCII", Cygwin will still use UTF-8 under the hood to translate filenames.
 This allows for easier interoperability with applications running in the default "C.UTF-8" locale.

-Starting with Cygwin 1.7.2, the language and territory are used to
+The language and territory are used to fetch locale-dependent information

 The following modifiers are recognized.
 Any other modifier is simply ignored for now.